+Continuing our series on the top ten greatest anglers is a profile of Ian Heaps, son of Stockport angler, Jim Heaps.
 One of Ian’s earliest memories is fishing with his father at the age of five.
 Between them they caught small canal roach on bread punch.
-His dad of course was top Stockport angler, Jim Heaps.

-Picked to fish for England by Stan Smith in September 1975, Ian won the World title on his England debut.
-Held on the Poland’s Bydgoszcz Canal, Ian’s brilliant individual performance on the slider float carried a disappointed England team to second spot.
-Though results were calculated on both points and weight Ian set a record weight for the three hour match of 22 ½ lbs, taking eight bream, two carp and four roach.
+Picked to fish for England by Stan Smith in September 1975, Ian won the world title on his England debut.
+Held on Poland’s Bydgoszcz Canal, Ian’s brilliant individual performance on the slider float carried a disappointed England team to second spot.
+Though results were calculated on both points and weight, Ian set a record weight for the three-hour match of 22 ½ lbs, taking eight bream, two carp and four roach.
 At the end of the match Ian raised his hand aloft to tumultuous cheers from the 30,000 crowd.

 His fame quickly spread.
-This cheerful 32-year-old sheet-metal worker fully deserved the title of World Champion and became a great ambassador for angling.
-Still with the World Championships Ian won his section in 1977 on the long pole to qualify for the Sunday final but could only finish sixteenth.
+This cheerful 32-year-old sheet-metal worker fully deserved the title of world champion and became a great ambassador for angling.
+Still with the World Championships, Ian won his section in 1977 on the long pole to qualify for the Sunday final but could only finish 16th.

-Following his 1975 World title win, Ian’s match angling career took off.
-The following year he won the £1,000 Greenhall Whitley championship on the Bridgwater Canal, taking the first prize of £725.
-A year later he took the world record heaviest match weight on the River Erne at Enniskillen, Northern Ireland with 166 lb 11 ½ ounces of roach, winning a cheque for £1,000 and the overall championship.
-The Northern Ireland Tourist Board installed a special Plaque on the peg to mark this historic record.
+Following his 1975 world title win, Ian’s match angling career took off.
+The following year he won the £1,000 Greenhall Whitley Championship on the Bridgwater Canal, taking the first prize of £725.
+A year later he took the world record heaviest match weight on the River Erne at Enniskillen, Northern Ireland, with 166lb 11 ½ oz of roach, winning a cheque for £1,000 and the overall championship.
+The Northern Ireland Tourist Board installed a special plaque on the peg to mark this historic record.

-Now retired, Ian runs the Holgan Farm fishery and coaching school in West Wales.
+Now retired, Ian runs a fishery and coaching school in West Wales.

 Last date edited: 13 January 2021